LedgerHQ/actions/redocly/publish/README.md

-# redocly
+# redocly/publish

-Github action to interact with Redocly.
+Github action to publish a new version of an API spec to redocly.

 ## Action usage